Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Introduction

-One of the causes for such demonstration-inefficiency is the need to take into account and correct for the compounding of errors in the learned policy~\cite{ross2011reduction}, which may otherwise create shifts (\textit{covariate shifts}) from the training distribution, with catastrophic consequences~\cite{pomerleau1989alvinn}.
-These distribution shifts can be caused by: \begin{inparaenum}[(a)] \item approximation errors in the learned policy; \item mismatches, e.g., due to modeling errors, between the simulator used to collect demonstrations and the deployment domain (i.e., sim2real gap); or \item model changes or disturbances that may not be present in a controlled training environment (lab/factory when training on a real robot), but that do appear during deployment in the real-world (i.e., lab2real gap). \end{inparaenum} Approaches employed to compensate for these \textit{gaps} and generate a robust policy, such as \ac{DR}~\cite{peng2018sim, loquercio2019deep}, introduce additional challenges, such as the need to apply disturbances or model changes during training.
+One of the causes for such demonstration-inefficiency is the need to take into account and correct for the compounding of errors (\textit{covariate \text{or} distribution shifts}) in the learned policy~\cite{ross2011reduction}, which may otherwise create catastrophic consequences~\cite{pomerleau1989alvinn}.
+These distribution shifts can be caused by: \begin{inparaenum}[(a)] \item mismatches, e.g., due to modeling errors, between the simulator used to collect demonstrations and the deployment domain (i.e., sim2real gap); \item learning errors in the policy; or \item model changes or disturbances that may not be present in a controlled training environment (lab/factory when training on a real robot), but that do appear during deployment in the real-world (i.e., lab2real gap). \end{inparaenum} Approaches employed to compensate for these \textit{gaps} and generate a robust policy, such as \ac{DR}~\cite{peng2018sim, loquercio2019deep}, introduce additional challenges, such as the need to apply disturbances or model changes during training. \b{Data and computational-efficiency challenges in IL can be mitigated by DA strategies, based on augmenting the training data with extra input-output samples \textit{efficiently-generated} from the collected demonstrations~\cite{pomerleau1989alvinn, bojarski2016end, levine2013guided, krishnamoorthy2022sensitivity, krishnamoorthy2023improved}.
+However, existing methods for MPC \cite{levine2013guided, krishnamoorthy2022sensitivity, krishnamoorthy2023improved} do not explicitly account for uncertainties, not only in the way the demonstration are generated, but more importantly in the way the samples are generated, resulting in policies with limited robustness to uncertainties.}